-The College of Education offers a number of graduate degrees to provide leadership and personnel for schools and human service programs.
-These graduate degrees include: •Master of Education in Counseling and Development •Master of Education in Educational Leadership •Master of Education in Elementary Education •Master of Education in Reading •Master of Arts in Teaching
+The Richard W. Riley College of Education offers a number of graduate degrees to provide leadership and personnel for schools and human service programs.
+These graduate degrees include:

+- Master of Education in Counseling and Development - •Master of Education in Educational Leadership - Master of Education in Elementary Education

+RICHARD W. RILEY COLLEGE OF EDUCATION

+- •Master of Education in Reading

+- •Master of Arts in Teaching

+- •Master of Education in Middle Level Education

-Master of Education in Secondary Education
+- •Master of Education in Secondary Education

-Master of Education in Special Education
+- •Master of Education in Special Education

-Master of Science in Physical Education
+- •Master of Science in Physical Education

-More information concerning the graduate programs can be obtained by writing: Director of Graduate Programs
+More information concerning the graduate programs can be obtained by writing:

+Director of Graduate Programs

-College of Education 106 Withers/WTS
+Richard W. Riley College of Education 106 Withers/WTS

 Winthrop University

 Rock Hill, South Carolina 29733